thongnguyens/thongnguyens/README.md

 ## Contacts / Feedbacks

 **Contact / Feedback:** Please open an Issue on Gmail, GitHub or leave a comment in a PR.
-Contributions through Issues—such as bug reports, suggestions, or documentation fixes—are always welcome! 🚀
+Contributions through Issues—such as bug reports, suggestions, or documentation fixes — are always welcome! 🚀

 <!-- QUICK LINKS / BADGES (minimal, accessible, Google-like) -->
 <p align="center">